MrZablah/SyncPosterProcess/README.md

     -e UMASK=000 \
     mrzablah/spp:latest
 ```
-Keep in mind that you need to change the TZ variable to your timezone so you can se the schedule correctly,
+Keep in mind that you need to change the TZ variable to your timezone, so you can se the schedule correctly,
 and the volumes to the path you want to use.

 ## Parameters